 Where the Mazda3 Stands Out

 The sprightly Mazda3 carries out the brand's mission to provide some fun for the driver in all of its models.
-Horsepower starts out at a healthy 148, and goes up to 167 in upper-trim models.
+Horsepower starts out at a healthy 155 with the 2-liter that delivers up to 41 mpg highway, and goes up to 184 in upper-trim models with the 2.5-liter engine.
 Firm suspension tuning and communicative steering provide athletic handling that's easy to appreciate in everyday driving.

 Mazda deploys quality materials throughout the interior, so there's little evidence you're riding in an economy car.